bhartiCsu/sumplete/README.md

 ## How to Run

-# Running the Sudoku Solver
+# Running the Sumplete Solver

 To run the Sumplete Solver, follow these steps: